House price and sales index (prc_hpi_inx)

 Eurostat and NSIs are working continuously to ensure that the statistical practices used to compile national HPIs are in line with the methodological requirements defined for the HPI and in accordance with internationally accepted good practices in this field.

-The quality of the HPI is accessed against a framework comprising of regulations, technical manuals and handbooks and other European Statistical System (ESS) quality dimensions.
+The quality of the HPI is assessed against a framework comprising regulations, technical manuals and handbooks and other European Statistical System (ESS) quality dimensions.
 This framework aims to maintain and, where necessary, improve current practices, taking into account country-specific conditions.

 11.2.
 Quality management - assessment